 Nonprofits are created for charitable purposes.
-Under California State law, a nonprofit corporation must be formed to benefit the public, a designated group of individuals, or the membership of the nonprofit.
-The IRS classifies several different kinds of nonprofit business structures into the following categories:
+Thus, under California State law, a nonprofit corporation must benefit the public, a designated group of individuals, or the membership of the nonprofit.
+Furthermore, the IRS classifies different kinds of nonprofit business structures into the following categories:

 - Civic league, social welfare organization, or local employee association

 - Social or recreational club